 Cajun Shrimp and Sausage Kabobs

-Sausage and Cajun Grilled Shrimp Kabobs are one of the easiest ways to get a healthy, delicious, and flavorful meal ready in no time.
+Cajun flavored Sausage and Shrimp Kabobs are one of the easiest ways to get a healthy, delicious, and flavorful meal ready in no time.
 During the summer, this is one of my go-to grilling recipes.
 All you need are raw shrimp, sliced Andouille sausage, your favorite cajun seasoning, melted butter, and a little salt and pepper.